-When you passively invest in our syndications (group investments) you get all of the benefits of owning real estate without any of the hassles.
-You can also receive outstanding tax benefits.
+When you passively invest in our syndications (group investments) you get all of the benefits of owning real estate (such as extraordinary tax benefits) without all of the hassles.

 As a passive investor, you don’t have to do any of the work involved in acquiring, managing or selling the asset.
 You just invest and rest while you collect the distributions each month or each quarter.

-Then when the asset is sold you share in the profits and equity from both the principal pay down and the appreciation created by the management team’s efforts in increasing the value and any market appreciation accrued during the hold period.
+Then when the asset is sold, you share in the profits and equity from our repositioning of the asset to improve efficiencies and increase revenue streams during the hold period.

 A syndication is the pooling of funds from various investors, which has the benefit of allowing us to purchase a larger asset because of the economies of scale.
 As the passive investor, you can take advantage of the General Partnership’s extensive expertise in sourcing opportunities, underwriting, due diligence, acquisitions, market analysis, operations, management and an array of other skills to allow you to own a part of an asset without having to have the expertise and without having to deal with toilets, tenants or termites.
 You get all of the benefits of real estate ownership without all of the hassles and headache.